walder/Skynet-IADS/README.md

 Nice to know:
 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way you can add a single point of failure in to an IADS.

+# Tacticts

 ## Air Resources
 Currently Skynet only works with ground based units.
 Incorporating air units is planned at a later date.

+## HARM defence
+SAM sites and EW radars will shut down their radars if they believe a HARM (High speed anti radiation missile) is heading for them.
+For this to happen, the SAM site has to detect the HARM missile with it's radar.
+The SAM site will then calculate the probable impact point of the HARM, if it determines it is within 100 m of a radar it will shut down.
+The SAM site will react to bombs, air to ground missiles and even aircraft (when on a Kamikazee attack) in the same way.
+The site will shut down between 1 and 3 minutes.
+This implementation is closer to real life.
+SAM Sites like the patriot calculate flight paths and radar cross sections to figure out it a contact heading inbound is a HARM.

+There is also a probability calculation involved for each HARM inbound, newer SAM systems will have a higher probabilty than older ones in detecting an inbound HARM missile.
+See [skynet-iads-sam-types-db-extension.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-sam-types-db-extension.lua) for the probability per SAM system.

 ## Electronic Warfare
 A simple form of jamming is part of the Skynet IADS package.
 It's off by default.
 The jamming works by setting the ROE state of a SAM Site.
 The closer you get to a SAM site the more ineffective the jamming will become.
 For the jammer to work it will need LOS (line of sight) to a radar unit.